 UniCredit's website also contains the press releases concerning the main events of the period and the presentation to the market of the results for the period.

-Any discrepancies between data disclosed in the Report on Operations and in the Consolidated Financial Statements are solely due to the effect of rounding.
+Any discrepancies between data disclosed in the Report on operations and in the consolidated accounts are solely due to the effect of rounding.

 General Principles Followed in the Preparation of the Report on Operations